-There is a religious controversy concerning Saturday verses Sunday that has divided people seeking the truth about the early Church.
-Which one is the true day of worship and what does that mean to worship on a day?
+There is a religious controversy concerning Saturday verses Sunday and even Lunar calender verses the Solar calendar.
+These disputes have often divided people who might otherwise be seeking the truth about the early Church.

 There was the beginning of a shift from the seventh day of the week to the first day of the week back when Constantine hired Eusebius to create a uniform doctrine.

 "All things whatsoever that it was the duty to do on the Sabbath, these we have transferred to the Lord’s Day."

 This idea expressed by Eusebius is not the same as what we see being stated by Justin in his apology of the faith more than a century and a half earlier.

 “But Sunday is the day on which we hold our common assembly because it is the first day on which God, having wrought change in the darkness and matter, made the world; and Jesus Christ our Savior on the same day rose from the dead.”

 The Sabbath was not a day of common assembly but a day of rest.
 When Justin's common assemblies were gathered on the first day of the week they came to do the work of the kingdom, not rest from work.
 Christians in those days did take the Sabbath as their day of rest but they met often on Sunday.

 Christians were doing things much different than we see modern Christians.
 There choice to follow Christ went much deeper, changing their lives in every aspect.
 The Christians were either cast out of or simply did not partake of the welfare offered by the Pharisees or by Rome or any of the 127 countries that had built the Temple at Ephesus, which operated as a world bank and underwriter of many of these social welfare systems of that day.
 The leaders of those governments did call themselves benefactors but they exercised authority one over the other.